haplo-org/haplo-research-manager/README.md

 Create blank Haplo application on the server with:

 `db/init_app.sh haplo HOSTNAME "Haplo Research Manager" minimal XXXXXX`

-where "XXXXX" is a random integer no longer than 9 digits
+where `XXXXX` is a random integer no longer than 9 digits, and `HOSTNAME` is a valid hostname on your server.

 Auth your server with the [Haplo Plugin Tool](http://docs.haplo.org/dev/tool/plugin), by running:

 `haplo-plugin auth HOSTNAME`

 locally on your machine, from this directory.

 Push all plugins with:

 `haplo-plugin -p ALL`

 Follow the links on the right of the home page to populate the system with some test data.

-To use the example workflow and reporting dashboards, add users to the Research Data Managers group via *System mangement -> Groups -> Research Data Managers -> Members of this group -> Edit**.
+To use the example workflow and reporting dashboards, add users to the Research Data Managers group via **System mangement -> Groups -> Research Data Managers -> Members of this group -> Edit**.
 This will give those users the ability to approve datasets via the example Ingest Approval workflow.

 Users added to the Classification Editors group can edit taxonomies.